 Critically acclaimed saxophonist Sophie Hassfurther grew up near Salzburg/Austria.
 Her studies have led her to Amsterdam, Vienna and New York.
 Currently based in Vienna, she has made a name for herself as a versatile instrumentalist, performer and composer.
 Highlights include domestic and international concerts with Peter Herbert, Marianne Mendt, mathias rüegg, Gerry Hemingway, Wolter Wierbos, Sean Bergin and Simon Nabatov.
-Sophie performs as part of the stage orchestra in the prestigious Jedermann play at the Salzburg Festival since 2013 and is a member of the Markus Geiselhart Orchestra.
+Sophie performs as part of the stage orchestra in the prestigious Jedermann play at the Salzburg Festival since 2013.

 Sophie’s musical journey brought her to perform in various venues and festivals in Europe and abroad, among others the opening concert with Peter Herbert at the Jazzfestival Saalfelden, North Sea Jazz Festival, bimhuis Amsterdam, Nardis Jazz Club Istanbul, and included collaborations with musicians from South Africa, India, Latin America, Africa and the USA.